eneskemalergin/SoftwareGuide/Tensorflow_PyTorch_Installation.md

 Before finishing this step, your computer display should not be able to have HD resolution.
 If you do, that’s because your Ubuntu automatically installed the Nouveu driver for you (Not a good thing)

+> Nvidia drivers change in Ubuntu quite a lot needs to be updated for handling multiple deep learning libraries.

 - [The fix](https://linuxconfig.org/how-to-disable-nouveau-nvidia-driver-on-ubuntu-18-04-bionic-beaver-linux)
 - [Nvidia driver download](https://www.nvidia.com/Download/Find.aspx)
 - I recommend version 430.4 because I haven’t ran into any compatibility issues with it so far.